Fungustober/MTG-Stuff/README.md

 Planeswalker Generator:

   Generates a random planeswalker that might or might not be plausible within MTG.
-It generates a race(goblin, viashino, human, etc), a      gender (male, female, or non-binary), and magic colors (white & red, blue, Green & black & red, etc.)
+It generates a creature type (goblin, viashino, human, etc), a      gender (male, female, or non-binary), and magic colors (white & red, blue, Green & black & red, etc.)

   When entering a number, please enter it in as an integer (ex.
 5, 6, 8, 10) and not a string (ex.
 Forty, twenty, nine, three)